Salt & Wind Travel

 If you love roses, hot coffee, cold beer, food trucks, and live music, Gazebo Gardens is a must-stop.
 It’s a gorgeous nursery in central Fresno, famous for being the go-to shop for roses throughout the San Joaquin Valley.

-It’s also home to the Van Ness Cafe, offering fresh coffee and pastries next to their fun gift shop.
-On Thursday, Friday, and Saturday nights around 5 PM, several food trucks pull up, a band starts playing, and the Gazebo Beer Garden opens until 9 PM.
+It’s also home to the Van Ness Cafe, offering fresh coffee and pastries alongside its fun gift shop.
+On Thursday, Friday, and Saturday nights, around 5 PM, several food trucks arrive, a band begins playing, and the Gazebo Beer Garden opens until 9 PM.
 Check the schedule on their site.

 Gazebo Gardens, 3204 Van Ness Boulevard, Fresno